AidaAmini/DyGIE-MECHANIC/README.md

 @inproceedings{amini-hope-2020-cofie,
     title={{Extracting a Knowledge Base of Mechanisms from COVID-19 Papers }},
-    author={Tom Hope and Aida Amini and David Wadden and Madeleine van Zuylen and E. Horvitz and Roy Schwartz and Hannaneh Hajishirzi}, year={2020},
+    author={Tom Hope and Aida Amini and David Wadden and Madeleine van Zuylen and Sravanthi Parasa and Eric Horvitz and Daniel Weld and Roy Schwartz and Hannaneh Hajishirzi}, year={2020},
     url={https://arxiv.org/pdf/2010.03824.pdf}
 }